 What is the fastest ROI move for a med spa with a booking problem?

-Database reactivation is typically the fastest revenue recovery.
+Database reactivation is usually the fastest revenue recovery.
 Past clients convert at 3 to 5 times the rate of cold leads and require no new acquisition spend.
 A single well-executed reactivation campaign to a dormant client list typically produces $30,000 to $80,000 in the first 60 days for established practices.

 Does fixing the front door require replacing existing staff?